bazzscript/ldapp/README.md

 then build the excutable with the following command

-5- donload Visual Studio 2019 or later it is required.
+5- download Visual Studio 2019 or later it is required.
 Download at https://visualstudio.microsoft.com/downloads/.
 MSVC v142 — VS 2019 C++ x64/x86 build tools
 — If there are multiple build tool versions available, install the latest